 And even with all of the medical advancements surrounding fertility, recurrent miscarriage remains somewhat of a mystery.

-"In only about half of our patients will we find a cause for recurrent miscarriage," says Dr. Mary Vadnais, a maternal-fetal medicine fellow at Beth Israel Deaconess Medical Center in Boston.
+"In only about half of our patients will we find a cause for recurrent miscarriage," says Dr. Mary Vadnais, a maternal-fetal medicine specialist at Harvard Vanguard Medical Associates

 Some conditions in the mother have been linked to a greater risk of repeated miscarriage, including Lupus and other autoimmune disorders, severe kidney disease, diabetes, thyroid disease and polycystic ovary syndrome.
 It does not seem to be related to advanced maternal age (though the mother's age is associated with spontaneous miscarriage), and rarely is it something hereditary.

-"It's important to remember that these tests will provide answers in only about 50% of cases," Dr. Vadnais says.
+"It's important to remember that these tests will provide answers in only about 50 percent of cases," Dr. Vadnais says.
 "But even if you don't get a definitive answer, most couples with recurrent miscarriage will go on to have a successful pregnancy."

-In fact, according to the March of Dimes, even without treatment, about 60 to 70 percent of women with recurrent miscarriages will have a successful next pregnancy.
+In fact, according to the March of Dimes, about 60 to 70 percent of women with recurrent miscarriages will have a successful next pregnancy even without treatment.